-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Gregg Ames, the Chief Commercial Officer at Act-On Software, shares some expert insights on how B2B marketers can improve how they use data in their marketing strategies.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Gregg Ames, the Chief Commercial Officer at Act-On Software, shares some expert insights on how B2B marketers can improve how they use data in their marketing strategies.

 Today’s marketers certainly know this to be accurate; data drives almost everything they do.
 They use data to learn more about their customers’ preferences and, in turn, generate personalized content that resonates with their audience.
 However, according to a recent survey facilitated by Ascend2, there’s room for improvement in marketing data.
 Let’s dive into the state of marketing data in 2022 and identify some critical strategies for improving B2B marketers’ relationships with data.

 Marketing data is as good as gold – when it’s good.

 Today’s B2B marketers primarily rely on behavioral data, or the aggregation of users’ behavior on a brand’s website—think page visits, clicks, contact submissions, e-commerce purchases, or newsletter signups.
 When marketers capture this data (also referred to as first-party cookies), they can learn a great deal about their audience, generate personalized content, and convert prospective customers into sales leads.

 Historically, marketers have leveraged third-party cookies or behavioral data captured on other companies’ websites.
 But in the name of enhanced consumer privacy, leading tech companies have announced a forthcoming ban on third-party data, so marketers have pivoted accordingly and are now solely using data collected on their sites.
 This pivot has catalyzed an overhaul of data capture across marketing departments worldwide.
 While undeniably challenging, this industry shift benefits internet consumers and marketers who stand only to gain from re-examining how they capture and leverage their data.